 About the people:

-Connie Wall is an invertebrate biologist with an interest in physiology and biomechanics.
+Connie is an ex-invertebrate biologist and current biomedical engineer with an interest in physiology and biomechanics.
 Past research has included the study of blue mussels (M. edulis) and the compressive strength of their valves.
-She has participated in population studies regarding species diversity in Clinton Harbor, CT.
+She has participated in population studies regarding species diversity in Clinton Harbor, CT and currently works in a lab studying musculoskeletal biomechanics.
 She has a B.S. in Biology from the University of Scranton and is currently pursuing a B.S.E. in Biomedical Engineering from the University of Hartford.
-Connie has been a Pokemon trainer since she was 5 and enjoys teaching real life Biology through Pokemon.
+Connie has been a Pokemon trainer since age 4 and regularly has crises relating to whether or not she would be a red shirt on the USS Enterprise.

 Orientation and Impact: The effect of Dropping on Mytilus edulis – Benthic Ecology Meetings 2015, Quebec, CA